King Von: 2020: Levon James and Welcome to O'Block

 In 2020, King Von began work on Welcome to O'Block, which would ultimately be released as his debut studio album and remains the only one issued during his lifetime.
-He first released the album's lead single, "Why He Told" on July 27, 2020, accompanied by a music video published on YouTube.
-This was followed by the single "All These Niggas" on August 5, 2020, featuring Chicago rapper Lil Durk; due to legal reasons, Banks was unable to appear in the accompanying video, which was released the same day and garnered 24 million views within two months on the platform.
+He first released the album's lead single, "Why He Told" on July 27, 2020, accompanied by a music video published on his YouTube channel.
+This was followed by the single "All These Niggas" on August 5, 2020, featuring Chicago rapper Lil Durk; due to legal reasons, Durk was unable to appear in the accompanying video, which was released the same day and garnered 24 million views within two months on the platform.
 He then released another single, titled "How It Go", in conjunction with another music video, on August 26, 2020.

 On October 9, 2020, King Von released "I Am What I Am", featuring New York rapper Fivio Foreign, along with a music video.
 Two weeks later Bennett released "Gleesh Place" in combination with another music video on his official channel.
 This release was in anticipation of the official release of Welcome to O'Block that came out on October 30, 2020.
 The 16-track album features production Chopsquad DJ, Tay Keith, Wheezy and Hitmaka, among others; it also features artists Prince Dre, Lil Durk, Dreezy, Moneybagg Yo.
 The album includes the Polo G collaboration "The Code", which was released with a music video.
 The project peaked at number 5 on Billboard for US Top 200 albums, number 1 for Top R&B/Hip Hop albums, number 1 for Top Independents album and peaked 12th for Top 100 Canadian albums.

 In an interview for Complex, Bennett revealed his vision regarding the new upcoming project and the main differences from his previous work, Levon James, declaring: "If you're doing something and keep doing it, you're gonna get better results.
 Everything better.
 It is the one for real, I've been working hard".
-In another interview for Uproxx he declared that he wanted to dedicate the project to his neighborhood, and to all the people who lived and struggled there.
+In another interview for Uproxx, he declared that he wanted to dedicate the project to his neighborhood, and to all the people who lived and struggled there.
 He died one week after the album was released.
 After his death, the music videos for "Wayne's Story", "Armed & Dangerous", "Mine Too", and "Demon" were released.